 Linda is a retired teacher and has been interested in working with students from other countries for a long time.
 She was involved in an organization that facilitated a student exchange between Costa Rica and Canada.
 Linda believes that learning more about another’s culture makes us all more open and accepting.
 As a member of CanTeach Connections she greatly enjoys helping students improve their English through our Skype program.

 Wanda is a retired teacher and chaplain.
 She has travelled to El Salvador as a volunteer.
 She was impressed with the dedication of the students and teachers.

-Heather is a business owner, avid traveler, and lover of languages.
-With one trip to El Salvador she saw firsthand the benefits to teachers and students alike, and was inspired by the students' passion for learning another language.
+Heather leads talent acquisition at a global company, and is an avid traveler and lover of languages.
+On a trip to El Salvador she saw firsthand the benefits to teachers and students alike, and was inspired by the students' passion for learning English.